PatchworkAutomata/site-public/content-public/guides/movie-list.md

   next-steps:
     - Expand/generalize this guide for other types of content like books, TV shows, music, and maybe places.
     - Add some concept of the "context" for which a movie might be well-suited – it's unclear where best to do this right now.
     - If/when [Airtatable Interfaces](https://www.airtable.com/guides/collaborate/getting-started-with-interface-designer) has matured enough, create a [card-based UI for choosing a movie](http://lehrblogger.com/2014/02/25/pick-a-card-any-card/).
 This may need another table of Searches, which would keep track of which movies have been considered and disuqalified for a particular potential viewing.
+I'd need to use a Form to create a new Search (because that is [not yet easily possible in Interfaces](https://community.airtable.com/t/introducing-interface-designer/44191/52)), and then would select that Search with a button in one view in the interace.
+This selection would somehow update the filters on a record view (perhaps using a dedicated table to track the "active" search).
+Each record in this view would have Buttons corresponding to the different "swipe" actions that updated fields as needed.
+TBD if it's worth somehow supporting multiple users for a single Search, but it's better to add that complexity later.
   changelog:
     -
       date: 2022-05-23